-- All room numbers shall be engraved in a non-glare ultra-matte finish 1/16" engraving stock (Romark, or equivalent) with 1" tactile characters, raised minimum 1/32" and include Braille cell below the room number.
-All characters shall be uppercase.
-(See Figure 4) - 2) All permanent assigned rooms shall be engraved in a non-glare reverse engraveable ultra-matte finish 1/16" engraving stock (Romark, or equivalent) with minimum 5/8" tactile characters, raised minimum 1/32" and include Braille cell below verbiage.
-Restrooms, stairwells, floor designators, mechanical equipment, electrical equipment, telecommunications equipment and elevator equipment fall into this category.
-All characters shall be uppercase. (see Figure 5)

-- 3) Non-permanent room names shall be engraved in a non-glare ultra-matte finish 1/16" engraving stock (Romark, or equivalent).
-Character height may vary depending on length.
-Characters shall be upper/lower case.
-Characters shall be conventional in form.
-Sizes of plates can be 4 5/8" x 9" or 3" x 9". (see Figure 4) - 4) All nameplates shall be engraved in a non-glare ultra-matte finish 1/16" engraving stock.
-Character height may vary depending on length.
-Characters shall be upper/lower case.
-Size will be 1.5" x 9".
-Nameplates are to slide into a 1 5/8" x 9" aluminum bracket in silver or anodized black or gold pending on scheme and design constraints.
-Color shall be determined by project manager and approved by the Sign and Graphics Shop before bidding.
-Font is to be Optima Semi Bold throughout.
-The project manager and the Sign and Graphics Shop will accept no deviance without prior signed approval. - 5) All room numbers, nameplates, and room identification signs will be adhered to 1/8" thick finish PVC material (Sintra, Celtec, Komacel, Komatex, or equivalent) with 3M VHB Very High Bond Joining Systems #9473 double-sided tape (or equivalent).
-All signs to be mounted on block wall shall have the entire perimeter of the sign taped with 3M double-sided black tape #4432 (or equivalent).
-All signs mounted on drywall, wallboard, etc. shall be installed with 1.25" x #6 counter sunk Phillips head screws. - 6) Signs shall be installed one inch from the latch side of the casing jamb to the leading edge unless architectural barrier or overriding design constraint exists.
+- All permanent assigned rooms shall be engraved in a non-glare reverse engraveable ultra-matte finish 1/16" engraving stock (Romark, or equivalent) with minimum 5/8" tactile characters, raised minimum 1/32" and include Braille cell below verbiage. - Restrooms, stairwells, floor designators, mechanical equipment, electrical equipment, telecommunications equipment and elevator equipment fall into this category.
+All characters shall be uppercase. (see Figure 5) - Non-permanent room names shall be engraved in a non-glare ultra-matte finish 1/16" engraving stock (Romark, or equivalent). - Character height may vary depending on length. - Characters shall be upper/lower case. - Characters shall be conventional in form.
+Sizes of plates can be 4 5/8" x 9" or 3" x 9".(see Figure 4) - All nameplates shall be engraved in a non-glare ultra-matte finish 1/16" engraving stock. - Character height may vary depending on length. - Characters shall be upper/lower case.
+Size will be 1.5" x 9". - Nameplates are to slide into a 1 5/8" x 9" aluminum bracket in silver or anodized black or gold pending on scheme and design constraints. - Color shall be determined by project manager and approved by the Sign and Graphics Shop before bidding. - Font is to be Optima Semi Bold throughout. - The project manager and the Sign and Graphics Shop will accept no deviance without prior signed approval.